Genesys Predictive Routing for Customer Service (BO06) for Genesys Engage on premises

 The predictive model works to improve KPIs by ranking agents according to their predicted impact on the business outcome.
 It then assigns the interaction to the highest ranked available agent.
 A/B testing measures the real-world impact of Predictive Routing on the target KPI by comparing Predictive Routing performance against the existing routing strategy.

 |Improved Customer Experience||Reduce misroutes or repeated transactions to improve customer satisfaction by targeting the best agents to resolve different types of calls.|

 |Improved First Contact Resolution||Improve First Contact Resolution by routing the interaction to the most proficient Agent available to handle it.|

-Organizations seeking to improve the level of customer service offered to their customers realize significant benefit from Predictive Routing.
-Machine learning models configured to optimize First Call Resolution are at the core of the solution.
+Organizations seeking to improve the level of customer service offered to their customers realize significant benefits from Predictive Routing.
+Machine learning models configured to optimize metrics such as First Call Resolution are at the core of the solution.

 A customer calls the contact center, and Predictive Routing uses the data captured about the customer, their journey, and the current interaction to rank all available agents according to their predicted probability of resolving the call.
 Configuration options manage and balance the Service Level (speed to answer) with connecting to the most suitable agent.
 The result is a reduction in repeat contacts and improved FCR.

 The outcome data feeds back into the machine learning model to inform future predictions.
 Impacts on KPIs and the performance of the machine learning models are available via real-time reports.